 This book builds on the success of two earlier textbooks from the present author and publisher: Christian Theology: An Introduction and The Christian Theology Reader.
-The former, now in its fourth edition, provides a thorough university-level introduction to Christian theology, including comprehensive coverage of the history of theology, the basics of theological method, and detailed engagement with ten major areas of theology.
-The latter, now in its third edition, provides more than 360 primary texts of relevance to the study of theology, along with individual introductions, commentary, and study questions.
+The former, now in its fifth edition, provides a thorough university-level introduction to Christian theology, including comprehensive coverage of the history of theology, the basics of theological method, and detailed engagement with ten major areas of theology.
+The latter, now in its fourth edition, provides more than 375 primary texts of relevance to the study of theology, along with individual introductions, commentary, and study questions.
 Although the present book is intended to be a brief introduction to the themes of Christian theology, it can also be used to lay the groundwork for a more detailed engagement with these two textbooks.
 The work tries to avoid any form of denominational bias, and aims to treat all positions examined respectfully and fairly.
 The approach adopted in this book has been tested on student audiences in Oxford over several years, and I am grateful to those who have helped me evaluate it.

 The scale of the success of this shorter work took both the publisher and author by surprise.
 When it became clear that the book was being so widely used, we decided as a matter of some urgency to commission detailed evaluation of the work by its end users.
-This has produced many helpful suggestions for improvements, which are incorporated into the new edition.
-It is our hope that this expanded version of the original will prove to be an asset to those teaching and studying theology.
-We look forward to receiving feedback which will help us when the time comes to produce a third edition in due course.
+This has produced many helpful suggestions for improvements, some of which were incorporated into the second edition.
+As the numbers of users grew, additional evaluation was commissioned, leading to the production of the third edition, which includes further significant improvements - most notably, a chapter dedicated to the theology of the Holy Spirit.
+It is our hope that this new edition will prove to be an asset to those teaching and studying theology.
+We look forward to receiving feedback which will help us when the time comes to produce a fourth edition in due course.